-The 3,418 m high Cima Libera is situated at the border of Austria and Italy and is one of the main mountains of the Stubai Alps.
+The 3,418 m high Cima Libera is situated at the border of Austria and Italy and is one of the main peaks of the Stubai Alps